-Inflation is simply a rise in the average price of goods and services in the macro-economy.
+Inflation is simply a rise in the macroeconomy's average price of goods and services.
 Moreover, inflation is defined as a reduction in the purchasing power of a single unit of money over a certain time period.
 One of the main weaknesses of the current monetary system is inflation.
 In simple words, inflation happens when banks print too much money to meet their national debt obligations or to achieve certain financial goals.
 An increase in the supply of cash in the economy will result in potential downward pressure on the value of the specific currency.
-An extremely high inflation rate is very likely to negatively impact the country's exchange rates with other nations.
+An extremely high inflation rate is very likely to impact the country's exchange rates with other nations negatively.
 Zimbabwe is the classic example of hyperinflation, which substantially led the country to stop printing its own currency and adopt the US dollar.

 However, Inflation does not apply to cryptocurrencies as their supply is limited.
 One of the stated benefits of the first cryptocurrency (Bitcoin) was that its supply was not controlled by any individual, entity, organization, or even government but was subject strictly to the predefined laws of mathematics and the limits of computing power.
 Bitcoin has limits built into its algorithm to control the maximum supply of bitcoins that can be mined, capped at 21 million.
 Therefore, its value is purely driven by demand, and inflationary forces have no impact on its value.

-To sum up, cryptocurrencies have a lot to offer; they are a solution to the weaknesses and the pitfalls of the current monetary system.
-While many argue that the centralized and hierarchical nature of the current monetary system and the bias regulatory measures in place have impacted the economy negatively, especially when looking at the global financial crisis that was started and triggered by banks and financial institutions.
-The role and effectiveness of cryptocurrencies to fulfill the weaknesses of the current monetary system become significantly more apparent.
+To sum up, cryptocurrencies have a lot to offer; they are a solution to the weaknesses and pitfalls of the current monetary system.
+While many argue that the centralized and hierarchical nature of the current monetary system and the biased regulatory measures in place have impacted the economy negatively, especially when looking at the global financial crisis that was started and triggered by banks and financial institutions.
+The role and effectiveness of cryptocurrencies in fulfilling the weaknesses of the current monetary system have become significantly more apparent.